mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

     // ... do something else with emails ...
 });
 ```
-would make a GET request to `/emails/inbox`, convert the resulting response into JSON, and then provide to you the array of emails inside of the variable emails.
-You can print that value out to the browser’s console using console.log (if you don’t have any emails in your inbox, this will be an empty array), or do something else with that array.
+would make a GET request to `/emails/inbox`, convert the resulting response into JSON, and then provide the user with the array of emails inside the variable emails.
+We can print that value out to the browser’s console using `console.log` (if you don’t have any emails in your inbox, this will be an empty array), or do something else with that array.

-Note also that if you request an invalid mailbox (anything other than inbox, sent, or archive), you’ll instead get back the JSON response `{"error": "Invalid mailbox."}`.
+If the user requests an invalid mailbox (anything other than inbox, sent, or archive), they instead get back the JSON response `{"error": "Invalid mailbox."}`.

 ### GET /emails/`<int:email_id>`

-Sending a GET request to `/emails/email_id` where `email_id` is an integer id for an email will return a JSON representation of the email, like the below:
+Sending a GET request to `/emails/email_id` where `email_id` is an integer id for an email returns a JSON representation of the email, like the below:
 ```json
 {
         "id": 100,